myStrom/node-red-contrib-mystrom/README.md

 Usage:

 1. Select the device in the properties of the node.
-If a switch has been detected you can automatically select it, otherwise you can manually specifiy a mac and ip address.
+If a switch has been detected you can automatically select it, otherwise you can manually specify a mac and ip address.
 2. Specify which action should be executed when the node is triggered.
 3. The node will be triggered once it receives any kind of input.